pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/56_Preview_Generator.md

 # Preview Generator

 ### Summary
-Preview Generators provide a Service to get more control over the preview Tab.
-They provide an UI to pass additional parameters to a URL-Generator.
+Preview Generators provide Services to get more control over the preview Tab.
+They provide a UI to pass additional parameters to a URL-Generator.

 Providers need to implement: `\Pimcore\Model\DataObject\ClassDefinition\PreviewGeneratorInterface`